andrew/ultimate-awesome/README.md

 - [awesome-space-books](https://github.com/Hunter-Github/awesome-space-books) - A list of space exploration related books (some are online, some are on paper).
 - [awesome-by-example](https://github.com/b0o/awesome-by-example) - 😎 A curated list of example-based learning resources.
 - [awesome-ccxt](https://github.com/suenot/awesome-ccxt) - A curated list of awesome CCXT assets, resources, and more.
-- [awesome-pointcloud-processing](https://github.com/Hardy-Uint/awesome-pointcloud-processing) - awesome PointCloud processing algorithm.
+- [awesome-pointcloud-processing](https://github.com/Hardy-Uint/awesome-pointcloud-processing) - Awesome PointCloud processing algorithm.
 - [awesome-rethinkdb](https://github.com/joshwiens/awesome-rethinkdb) - A curated list of awesome RethinkDB resources, libraries, tools and applications.
 - [awesome-vlc](https://github.com/mfkl/awesome-vlc) - 👻 A curated list of awesome VLC and LibVLC resources. .
 - [Awesome-Gamedev](https://github.com/FronkonGames/Awesome-Gamedev) - A curated collection of resources to game development.